 Though seasons two through four were set in Boston, filming was actually done in Portland, Oregon.
 In "The Three Strikes Job", when Eliot (Christian Kane) is impersonating a baseball player, he makes a reference to having played in Portland.
 Moreover, the ballpark they are stealing, PGE Park, and the Beavers, are in fact Portland's baseball team.
 In season five, the Leverage team finally makes their move to Portland in the show, as they film there anyway.

-Parker is named after the famous fictional conman Parker, created by Donald E. Westlake under the pen name Richard Stark.
+Parker (Beth Riesgraf) is named after the famous fictional conman Parker, created by Donald E. Westlake, under the pen name Richard Stark.
 Just as in the novels, Parker is only ever referred to as "Parker".
-No first (or possibly last) name is ever given, though both the Leverage character and the one from the novels is known by many aliases.
+No first (or possibly last) name is ever given, though both the Leverage character, and the one from the novels, is known by many aliases.

 In "The 10 li'l Grifters Job", Nate (Timothy Hutton) dresses up as Ellery Queen, and says he was "the world's greatest detective".
-Timothy Hutton's real-life father, the late actor Jim Hutton, played the titular character in the "who done it" show Ellery Queen.
+Timothy Hutton's real-life father, the late Jim Hutton, played the title character in the "whodunit" show Ellery Queen (1975).

 Richard Chamberlain is in two episodes as the character Archie Leach.
 That is also the name of the character played by John Cleese in A Fish Called Wanda (1988).
 Cary Grant's birth name was Archibald Alexander Leach.

 Aldis Hodge and Christian Kane played roles in versions of Friday Night Lights.
 Christian Kane played Brian in the movie, while Aldis had a small role in the television series for six episodes, as Ray "Voodoo" Tatum.